-Accepting new clients for daytime appointments; please note Dr. Stein does not accept any insurances.
+Accepting new clients on a 2-3 week waitlist; please note Dr. Stein does not accept any insurances.

 Offers remote video sessions.

 Young adults / college students (18 - 24)

 - Identity development

 - Functional Medicine